-Guest Opinion: GOP deserves its time in the wilderness
+Guest Opinion: GOP deserves to be ostracized

 Oh, this election.
 We’ll remember it as the one that turned brother against brother, mother against daughter, father against son, friend against friend.
 What a bitterly divided nation.